Skip to main content

 Welsh students can also apply to Student Finance Wales for funding to help with costs such as food, rent, books and other costs when you are studying at university or college, and often living away from home.

-Maintenance funding is made up of a combination of:
+For undergraduates, maintenance funding is made up of a combination of:

 How much of your maintenance funding comes from either a grant or loan will depend on your household income and where you study and live.
+Find out what you're entitled to based on your houselhold income on What's available - Student Finance Wales.

 Extra support funding